4d/docs/docs/Admin/dataExplorer.md

 ---

 The Data Explorer provides a web interface to enter, view, and manage data in your datastore.
-Using this tool, you can easily import or export data, create or delete entities in the dataclasses, search, order, or compare attribute values.
-It helps you to quickly identify issues and control data at any steps of the development process.
+Using this tool, you can easily browse among all your entities in the dataclasses, search, order, or compare attribute values.
+It helps you to control data and quickly identify issues at any steps of the development process.

 ## Access Configuration